-The BareBone Boards (BBB) are low cost and smaller alternate to Arduino boards which are easy and fast to build hobbyists' and developers’ projects.
-The boards are designed so that they can be built in an hour even by a soldering beginner.
+The BareBone Boards (BBB) are low cost and smaller alternative to Arduino boards which are easy and fast to build hobbyists' and developers’ projects.
+The boards are designed so that they can be made in an hour even by a soldering beginner.
 These boards are DIY (Do it yourself) and plug and play type.
 The main advantage over original Arduino is low cost and smaller PCB size.

 1. Arrange all components required to run the board or which achieve the functionality.
 Select and order carefully the alternate i.e., which are to be changed and are not on the standard parts list.

 2. Take print of the schematics drawings and PCB assembly drawings and study it carefully so that there should be no chance of wrong components placement and soldering.
 Otherwise, re-work on board may be needed causing time wastage and even damage the board.

 3. Mount and solder all the capacitors and resistors on the board.
 Take care about the polarity of polar-capacitors like LEDs, Diodes and IC pins direction.
 The SMD components are not soldered like through hole components so their placement and soldering layers are the same layer.
 The radial capacitors and through-hole components are soldered from the bottom side.

 4. Place and solder the microcontroller IC socket or the microcontroller directly over the respective footprint.

 5. Place and solder programming headers and power supply connectors jack.